michael2008/ME-Live-Doc/docs/user-guide.md

 ### Adding

-Visit `http://localhost/admin` and you will enter the interface of Adding License as follows.
-Choose your license document and upload it so as to activate.
+Visit `http://localhost/admin`, and you will find the Adding License web page as follows.
+Select your license file and upload it to activate the features.
 If you don't have a valid license right now, please contact `service@datamesh.com`.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26624939/1bf7ebde-4625-11e7-9041-33c7c065e4bc.png" width="500">